fantastic-earth/bookwyrm/nix/README.md

 # Nix module for Bookwyrm

-This is a Nix module for Boookwyrm, allowing for deployment of Bookwyrm natively on NixOS (>21.05), without Docker.
-I have been using it to run Bookwyrm in production without any critical issues.
+This is a Nix module for Boookwyrm, allowing for deployment of Bookwyrm natively on NixOS without Docker.
+It has been used in production at <https://books.underscore.world> without critical issues, but is also rough around the edges.

-`module.nix` can be used as an import in `/etc/nixos/configuration.nix` for your NixOS 21.05 or higher.

 ## How to use

-### Importing the module
+### Non-flake use
 [Niv](https://github.com/nmattia/niv) can be used to include the module in a NixOS configuration.
 In `/etc/nixos` (or, if permissions are a problem, somewhere in your home directory before copying to `/etc/nixos` later) do:

 ```shellsession